-• • WTCC 1.3.3 Submetering
+WTCC 1.3.3 Submetering

-Consumption from building utility meters provides a reliable means to determine monthly energy input into one or more building.
-They do not, however, offer insight into individual systems, system groups, parts of buildings, or provide a means to measure energy supplied to and from chiller and boiler plants which may serve large or multiple buildings.
+Consumption from building utility meters provides a reliable means to determine monthly energy input into one or more buildings.
+They do not, however, offer insight into individual systems, system groups, parts of buildings, or provide a means to measure energy supplied to and from chiller and boiler plants, which may serve large or multiple buildings.
+The College maintains a separate Metering Guideline that is intended to provide design professionals with a detailed understanding of a building's submetering requirements.
+The latest version of the Metering Guideline will be provided to the designer and shall take precedent over this document, if contradictions exist.